-Foster carers are people approved by the council's fostering service to care for looked after children up to the age of 18-years and beyond, in their own homes.
+Foster carers are people approved by the fostering service to care for children up to the age of 18-years and beyond in their own home.

 The length of time that children can stay with foster carers will vary from child to child.
-Foster carers provide a stable, protective environment family environment to a child, meeting all of their needs and helping them to reach their potential.
+Foster carers provide a stable family environment to a child.
+They will meet all of their needs and help them to reach their potential.

 Types of foster care in Darlington

-There are many different types of foster care.
-As part of your fostering assessment, you will explore what type or type of fostering is best suited to your skills and experience and to your household.
+There are many types of foster care.
+As part of your fostering assessment, you will explore what type of fostering is best suited to your skills and experience.